-The Lubas (Baluba in Tchiluba) are a people of Central Africa.
+The Lubas (Baluba in Tchiluba) are a people from Central Africa.

-Their cradle is Katanga, more precisely the region of the Lubu river, thus the name (Baluba, which means "the Lubas").
-They were born from a secession of the Songhoy ethnic group, under the leadership of Ilunga Kalala, who had the old king Kongolo, who has since been venerated in the form of a python, die.
+Their cradle is Katanga, more precisely the region of the Lubu river, so the name (Baluba, which means "the Lubas").
+They were born from a secession of the Songhoy ethnic group, under the leadership of Ilunga Kalala, who had the old king Kongolo, venerated since then in the form of a python, die.

-In the sixteenth century they created a state, organized in decentralized chieftaincies, which extended from the Kasai River to Lake Tanganyika.
-The chefferies covered a small territory with no real borders that included at most three villages.
+In the 16th century they created a state, organized as a decentralized chieftaincy, which extended from the Kasai River to Lake Tanganyika.
+The chiefdoms cover a small territory without real border that includes at most three villages.

 Litt. : "Luba" ed.
 5Continents.